Patients is a Virtue

 The central location of the towers within the campus would make renovation a challenge, but was a great operational asset.
 In the end, PHS issued their design team the following challenge:

 Renovate the towers to create a facility with 200 patient beds that can be used to deliver state-of-the art healthcare, both “high touch” and “high tech.”
 No more than one patient floor may be taken out of service at any given time.
-Complete the first phase within 14 months and $10.8M construction cost, and the overall project by the year 2020 at no more than $80M.
+Complete the first phase within 14 months and $10.8M construction cost.
 The final systems must be sustainable, maintainable and suitable for operation for another 30 years.

 Sustainability is a major goal for PHS.
 Key sustainable aspects of this project included: